Review

 Definition of Mind

 1. The first word is usually translated as clarity (gsal), but we explained yesterday that that doesn’t mean being in focus.
-It is not referring to some light in our head, or something like that, that illuminates things in that literal sense of a light.
-Right?
-A light is illuminating something that’s sitting there already.
+It is not referring to some light in our head, or something like that, that illuminates things in the literal sense of a light, as if it is a light that’s sitting there already and illuminating something.
 It’s not like that.
-But rather this word clarity means to give rise to (shar-ba, the arising of) a mental hologram.
+Rather, this word clarity means to give rise to (shar-ba, the arising of) a mental hologram.

-2. And then the second word is usually translated as awareness (rig).
-That means some sort of cognitive engagement with a mental hologram.
-So it’s a cognitive engagement (‘jug-pa).
+2. Then the second word is usually translated as awareness (rig).
+That means some sort of cognitive engagement with a mental hologram, so it’s a cognitive engagement (’jug-pa).
 That means either knowing it, being confused about it, inferring it, indecisively knowing it – all sorts of different ways of knowing it.
 You’ll study all these different ways of knowing in lorig (blo-rig, ways of knowing).

-And these are not consecutive actions.
+These are not consecutive actions.
 It’s the same action described from two points of view.
-For example, in thinking, it’s not that first a thought arises and then you think it, is it?
-The arising of the thought and the thinking of the thought is the same thing, same action.
+For example, in thinking, it’s not that first a thought arises, and then we think it.
+The arising of the thought and the thinking of the thought is the same thing, the same action.

-3. And then the third word in the definition is merely or only (tsam).
+3. The third word in the definition is merely or only (tsam).
 That means that this is all that’s happening, nothing else.
-Which means that there is no separate “me” that is observing this or who is controlling it and making it happen and that there is no separate machine called the “mind” that the “me” is pushing the buttons on and making it happen, despite the colloquial expressions that we have, at least in English, like “Use your mind.”
+This means that there is no separate “me” that is observing this or who is controlling it and making it happen and that there is no separate machine called the “mind” that the “me” is pushing the buttons on and making it happen, despite the colloquial expressions that we have, at least in English, like “Use your mind.”
 Do you say that in French?
 “Stop being so stupid.
 Use your mind.”
-That gives the impression that there’s a “me” separate from a machine called the “mind” and now I’m going to use it to understand something.
-So that is completely impossible.
+That gives the impression that there’s a “me” separate from a machine called the “mind,” and now we’re going to use it to understand something.
+That is completely impossible.
 That’s a fantasy.
 That’s what this word only excludes.

 Three Levels of Mental Activity